feilipu/NASCOM_BASIC_4.7/README.md

 ## 56k Basic

-The 56k version utilises the full memory space of the YAZ180, starting at 0x2000.
+The 56k version utilises the full 56k RAM memory space of the YAZ180, starting at 0x2000.

-Full input and output ASCI0 buffering with incoming data hardware handshaking.
+Full input and output ASCI0 buffering.
 Transmit and receive are interrupt driven.

 Receive buffer is 239 bytes, to allow efficient pasting of Basic into the editor.
 Transmit buffer is 15 bytes, for commonality with rc2014.